duaraghav8/Ethlint/docs/developer-guide.rst

 Testing your Sharable Config
 ============================

-Solium internally simply ``require()``s the config you extends from in your soliumrc.
+Solium internally simply ``require()`` s the config you extend from in your soliumrc.
 So as long as require() can resolve the name ``solium-config-foobar``, it doesn't care where the config is installed.

 The simplest way to test is to first link your config and make it globally available.
 Traverse to your config directory and run ``npm link``.
 You can verify that your config is globally available by going to any random directory, opening a node REPL and running ``require('solium-config-foobar')``.